throoze/trinity/README.md

 This project is an implementation of an interpreter of the Trinity language, written in Python, using a custom lexer, and [PLY](http://www.dabeaz.com/ply/)'s parser - `yacc` -.
 Details on the implementation will be documented here.
 So far, the lexer and the definition of tokens are finished.
-Lexer integration with PLY's yacc, and the definition of the grammar are currently being implemented.
+The lexer is currently compatible with PLY's yacc parser generator, and the grammar is specified in this document.
+Implementation of the grammar rules is currently on course.

 Contents:
 ---------